ruslanbaba/zero-touch-k8s/README.md

 ### Reporting Issues

 Please use GitHub Issues for:
-- 🐛 Bug reports with reproduction steps
+-  Bug reports with reproduction steps
-- 💡 Feature requests with use case descriptions
+- Feature requests with use case descriptions
-- 📚 Documentation improvements
+-  Documentation improvements
-- ❓ Questions about deployment or configuration
+-  Questions about deployment or configuration

 ---

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🏆 Acknowledgments